-Ariana Grande safe following incident at Manchester concert
+Ariana Grande on fatal Manchester incident: 'I don't have words'

-(CNN)Singer Ariana Grande is safe following an incident at her concert in Manchester, England that left at least 19 people dead, according to her representative.
+(CNN)Singer Ariana Grande is expressing her remorse following an incident at her concert in Manchester, England that left at least 19 people dead.

-"Ariana is OK.
-We are further investigating what happened," Joseph Carozza, Grande's publicist with Republic Records, told the LA Times.
+"Broken," the singer tweeted, hours after news broke of the deadly incident.
+"From the bottom of my heart, i am so so sorry. i don't have words."

-Universal Music Group, the umbrella group for Republic Records, said in a statement on Facebook: "We are deeply saddened to learn of tonight's devastating event in Manchester.
-Our thoughts and prayers are with all those affected by this tragedy."
+Grande was physically unharmed in the event, a source close to the situation tells CNN.

 The incident occurred Monday night following Grande's performance at the Manchester Arena as concert goers were leaving the venue, around 10:30 p.m. local time.